TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 TV-Y: means the show is appropriate for kids of all ages.
-TV-Y denotes the program is completely designed towards the youngest audiences.
+TV-Y denotes the program is completely designed for the youngest audiences.

 TV-G: means the program is OK for all audiences.
 However, some of the content may not be designed specifically for children.

-TV14: rated for teens but not meant viewers below the age of 14.
+TV14: rated for teens but not meant for viewers below the age of 14.